 We have expertise borne of experience helping organizations respond to public crises, compliance failures, investigations, and litigation.
 We have represented government agencies, academic institutions, public and private companies, and boards of directors.
 We have successfully guided our clients through unprecedented and high-profile legal, organizational, and reputational crises.
 We routinely deal with the multitude of stakeholders — customers, investors, employees, the Board, the Government, and the public — that have often-competing interests in the outcome of such situations.
 This experience helps us analyze problems from all angles, which, in turn, helps us solve the whole problem thoughtfully, efficiently, and effectively.
 In sum, we represent a wide range of organizations in addressing the full range of threats to their organizational integrity.

 We formed the Sheppard Mullin Organizational Integrity Group (OIG) because most problems facing sophisticated organizations cannot be solved by legal analysis alone.
 Complicated problems are solved through a thoughtful, deliberate, and holistic approach.
 Our approach seeks to identify the root causes of problems and to craft solutions that are practical, effective, and sustainable.
-Here are some examples of how the Sheppard Mullin OIG has solved complicated problems in the context of compliance, investigations, and due diligence.

 The following pages contain illustrations of how the Sheppard Mullin OIG has solved complicated problems in a wide range of contexts, including: